2-Day Overnight Canoeing & Kayaking Trip

 - Price: $134/canoe, $112/kayak

-- Includes: Boats, equipment, shuttle
+- Includes: Boats, Life Vests, Paddles, Shuttle

 2 Day Canoe & Kayak Camping

 Shenandoah River above Harpers Ferry, West Virginia from Rt 50 to Moulton Park

 As you paddle this scenic river, you will find yourself navigating small rapids and ledges as well as paddling through mellow water sections, allowing for relaxation and play.
 In your canoe or kayak, you will wind your way down river through the scenic Shenandoah Valley, nestled between the rolling Blue Ridge Mountains.

 Paddling trips on the Shenandoah often include wildlife sightings of birds such as blue heron, osprey, egrets, and sometimes bald eagles.
 You can bring your fishing pole or just enjoy watching the fish jump around you.
 Canoers and kayakers will enjoy the solitude, relaxation, fishing, and sunbathing opportunities along this winding and beautiful stretch of the Shenandoah River.